ASaidOguz/polkadot-InkSmartContracts/READme.md

 cargo contract build
 ```

-After compilation you will notice new folder called target which it contains;
+After compiling you will notice new folder called target which it contains;
 ```
 target
   └─ ink